Differences Between a Lake and a Lagoon

 Although this is a key difference, salinity is not a 100% reliable distinction between lakes and lagoons.
 This is because we find water of a different nature in both lakes and lagoons.
 It can serve as a guiding factor when establishing the differences between a lake and a lagoon.

-In general, the lagoons are salt water, either because they are located next to the sea separated by an arm of land or because their sedimentation provides some salts that this nature gives them.
+In general, lagoons are salt water, either because they are located next to the sea, separated by an arm of land, or because their sedimentation provides some salts that this nature gives them.
 For their part, lakes are usually freshwater.
-Slat lakes can have various deposits of salt from other sources.
+Salt lakes can have various deposits of salt from other sources.
+The salinity of lagoons often influences the types of species that can thrive there, making them unique ecosystems.

 Water temperature